 - What type of flooring the chair will be rolling across

-These different considerations will dictate which caster size, material and tread is best suited for you and your needs.
+These different considerations will dictate which caster size, material and tread are best suited for you and your needs.

 Smaller wheels experience more stress during use and tend to be more difficult to roll.
 Larger wheels are better for frequent use and traveling over high pile carpet.
 Cheaply made casters don’t work to evenly distribute weight as effectively, which means that they experience wear and tend to fail.
 Finally, the wrong tread can actually cause damage to your floors.